-Federal Work-Study provides jobs for students who have a demonstrated financial need as determined by the Student Aid Index (SAI).
+Federal Work-Study provides jobs for students who have a demonstrated financial need.
 Eligible students are employed at the institution on a part-time basis.
 The financial aid administrator will consider the student's need for financial assistance, class schedule, and academic progress, when assigning a job and determining how many hours a week a student may work under this program.
 The rate of pay is at least equal to the current minimum wage.
 A student must demonstrate need by completing the Free Application for Federal Student Aid (FAFSA).